tropiano/tropianhs/_posts/2024-01-07-december-report.md

 tags: indie hacking
 ---

-My **December** was slow, as it's usual this month, with all the holidays piling up and almost a third of the month spent buying and packing gifts, travelling back ad forth and doing little work.
+My **December** was slow, as it's usual this month, with all the holidays piling up and almost a third of the month spent buying and packing gifts, travelling back and forth and doing little work.
 Great business for travel agencies and candy shops.
 Not for freelancers and wannabe entrepreneurs like me.
 I took an almost complete break over the holidays, didn't even play with new techs or built a funny app like I used to do a couple of years ago.
 Well, I wrote a [blog post][blog-post] about **my 2023** and all the ups and downs of it.
 But nothing else.

 Work-wise, in December I stopped working with a client.
 So now I have quite a bit more free time.
 I can now spend some of that time **focusing on my side projects**, which is what I was wishing for in last months recap.
 Beware what you wish for.
 Ah, I also found out one of my clients **hasn't paid any of my invoices since August**.
 There might have been some miscommunication here, I definitely need to get better at this and check that my finances are ok more often.
 Otherwise, what's the point of **showing off** my monthly revenue in these posts.